CIDgravity/cidg-docs/content/en/application/clients/create-client/index.md

 ### 4. Manage client Peer IDs

-n order to identify the customer when new retrieval deals are received, it is imperative to provide all the known Peer IDS associated with the client
+In order to identify the customer when new retrieval deals are received, it is imperative to provide all the known Peer IDS associated with the client

 {{< alert icon="warning" >}}
 Please note that for Peer IDs, exclusively the long format (12D format) is supported.